Back

 LLMs are revolutionary because they use massive amounts of data to create their models and can respond to many different queries.
 However, LLM applications can only work with the training data used to create the model.
 If you need to add new or custom data, you must retrain the model.
 This is called fine-tuning.
 RAG applications let you keep your already trained LLM and add new data that, as the name says, augments the retrieval of responses.
+A rag architecture enables the integration of company data, business data, and structured data—such as SQL tables, spreadsheets, and internal documents—into LLM workflows, improving the accuracy and relevance of generated responses.

-Why Are RAG Pipelines a Popular Technology?
+Why Is Retrieval Augmented Generation a Popular Technology?

 Although LLMs are quickly proving themselves to be a disruptive technology across industries, they are not perfect.
 LLM applications work by looking at a large collection of text and predicting the next most likely word in a text string or line of software code.
 Sometimes, the algorithm predicts wrong.
 Those wrong guesses, euphemistically referred to as hallucinations, occur between 2.5% and 8.5% of the time on popular LLMs.
+Additionally, LLMs encounter issues like creating inaccurate or irrelevant content and using outdated information, which can limit their effectiveness in dynamic environments.

 Another problem with LLMs is that training them is time-consuming.
 When new information comes along, it doesn’t make sense to retrain or even fine-tune until you have a large amount of new data.
 Also, if you want to include proprietary data, say, customer information or your own internal tech support data into your model, everyone with access to the model now has a view into your data.
 The same is true for domain-specific data.
+LLMs require constant updates to provide relevant information, as their training data can become outdated, making it essential to find efficient ways to integrate new data.

 On the other hand, if you train an AI system on a small set of new, domain-specific, or proprietary data, you will miss out on the massive benefits of an LLM, including natural language processing (NLP), impressive grammar, and broader context.
 RAG systems allow you to include new data sources for accuracy and contextualization while keeping the advantage of an LLM.
 In a way, a RAG pipeline automates prompt engineering.